mParticle/docs/src/pages/integrations/snapchat/audience/index.md

 ## Data Processing Notes

 * **Minimum** - An audience is selectable for targeting in Snapchat as long as it has a minimum of 1000 users.
+* Snapchat has a limit of 1000 [custom audiences](https://businesshelp.snapchat.com/s/article/ads-manager-limits?language=en_US) per ad account.

 ## User Identity Mapping